JidapaTH/RemindMeChatbot/README.md

 3. create "index.js".
 This file will be the main page to connect with other things
 4. to run the server. run `node index.js`

+### set up for https

+1. Facebook requires https.
+In this case, I have to use ngrok for my server.

+*** Check out their link here for the installation --> https://ngrok.com/

+2. once the installation is done, run a command `ngrok http 3000` to open server in port 3000.

 ### Create Facebook App